 Crank up the tone knob to add some colour to the tone.
 Set the mode to Amp and the Pre Gain to High for even more colouration/overdrive.

-Again, the Prism excels as a preamp/boost pedal but also acts as a buffer and EQ.
+Again, the Prism excels as a preamp/boost pedal and acts as a buffer and EQ.
 The buffer maintains signal clarity and strength while the 2-band EQ allows for additional tone shifting via the Tone and Body controls.

 MXR M233 Micro Amp Plus